CodeAsm/lfs-pacman/README.md

 * Removed 'check' section as most of the tests will fail with our current environment
 * Added the PKG_CONFIG=pkgconf flag to find the newer pkg config tool

+The default pacman.conf is overwritten by our altered version.
+Signature checking is done on files, not on databases.
+Additionally, color output is enabled, and like in later versions of pacman, simultaneous downloads are set to 5.

 Now run the following command as your non-root user from the build directory:

 ```
 makepkg
 ```

-If all goes well, this should have created a file that you can now install as follows, as root this time (thus, logout, use the chroot command like you would in 7.4.
-Entering the Chroot Environment):
+If all goes well, this should have created a file that you can now install as follows, as root this time (thus, logout, use the chroot command like you would in [Section 7.4, “Entering the Chroot Environment”](https://linuxfromscratch.org/lfs/view/stable-systemd/chapter07/chroot.html)):

+newer pacman doesnt just overwrite files, so we must for now force it.
 ```
-pacman -U pacman-5.0.2-2-x86_64.pkg.tar.gz
+pacman -U --overwrite '*' pacman-7.0.0-1-x86_64.pkg.tar.gz
+mv /etc/makepkg.conf.pacnew /etc/makepkg.conf
+mv /etc/pacman.conf.pacnew /etc/pacman.conf
 ```

 Before starting with stage 3, you left the LFS book at **7.13.
 Cleaning up and Saving the Temporary System**